Insight • Leadership · Mission · Decision Making

 Key insight

-A mission statement isn't motivation.
-It's alignment.
-It's a fixed reference point for when pressure clouds judgment.
+A mission statement is not motivation.
+It is alignment.
+It is a fixed reference point for when pressure clouds judgment.

 Mission Statements as Decision Filters